expressjs/body-parser/README.md

 `'encoding.unsupported'`, and the `charset` property will be set to the encoding that is unsupported.

+### entity parse failed

+This error will occur when the request contained an entity that could not be parsed by the middleware.
+The `status` property is set to `400`, the `type` property is set to `'entity.parse.failed'`, and the `body` property is set to the entity value that failed parsing.

 ### request aborted

 This error will occur when the request is aborted by the client before reading